Unable to login to Advanced Auth Admin page

 Unable to access Administrative Portal after Admin password has been lost

-If the password for the local\admin account has been lost or forgotten, recovery can be more difficult, and may or may not be possible.
+If the password for the local\admin account has been lost or forgotten, recovery can be more difficult.
 Recovery options are as follows:

 1. Authenticate to the admin or help desk page with a different admin or help desk user and reset the forgotten password for user admin.